-The World Day Against Trafficking In Persons is on July 30th, and in observance of this day, Operation Red Alert is organizing the Asian Anti-Trafficking Forum in Hyderabad, India on the 29th and 30th of July, 2019.
-This forum will bring together key stakeholders to analyze and discuss strategies to fight human trafficking.
+The World Day Against Trafficking In Persons is on 30 July, and in observance of this day, Operation Red Alert of My Choices Foundation organises the Asian Anti-Trafficking Forum.
+The first Asian Anti-Trafficking Forum was organised in Hyderabad, India on 29 – 30 July 2019.
+This forum aims to bring together key stakeholders to analyse and discuss strategies to fight human trafficking.

 Operation Red Alert began in early 2014 with the vision to end sex trafficking in India by preventing girls from ever entering it.
 We spent 18 months building relationships with long standing NGOs in the field and listening to their concerns about the gaps in the national response, conducting landmark research into compulsions behind the behaviour of men who buy and sell girls for sex, and developing messaging that inspires lasting change.
 Building our 3 Pillars took time, and they are now each making an impact.

 The number one barrier to ending human trafficking is awareness.
 The general Indian public is still largely unaware that trafficking exists, let alone that India has disproportionately more slaves than any other country in the world.
 We aim to see trafficking become something every Indian is committed to ending.
 If we are on #RedAlert, India's daughters will be safe.

 Prior to our helpline, there was no exclusive, national helpline for sex trafficking.
 With 95 million mobile phones in the country this is an opportunity to put the power to take action in the hands of those who need it most.
 The helpline is based on a coalition effort of Operation Red Alert's partner NGOs, each providing different services to different geographic zones in India.